 - Top with mashed potato for a week night twist on Shepherds Pie.

-How To Reheat Pulled Lamb Leg?
+How To Store and Reheat Pulled Lamb

-How to Freeze Pressure Cooker Lamb Leg?
+Can you Freeze Lamb Leg?

+Yes!
 It's really easy to freeze pulled lamb leg.
 I like to cook double the portion, some to enjoy immediately, then freezing a second portion for an easy meal another day.

 Once cooked and cooled, place the pulled lamb leg into freezer bags or an airtight container.
 Remember to add some of the cooking liquid which will help to keep the lamb moist.